openharmony/docs/en/application-dev/ui/arkts-common-events-focus-event.md

 - Default focus

   After an application opens or switches to a page, the first focusable component (if any) in the component tree of the page is the default focus.
-You can [set the default focus](#setting-default-focus) as needed.
+You can [customize the default focus](#setting-default-focus) as needed.

 - Focused